nickmvincent/cmpt120_fall2023/quarto_lecture_materials/week9/turtle_deepdive.py/README.md

 Below is an approximation of an assignment you might be given related to using `turtle`.

-Also included (but hidden in a folder for "spoilers" reasons) are three example solutions.
+Also included (but hidden in a folder, `example_solutions` for "spoilers" reasons) are three example solutions.

 If you already feel very comfortable with turtle from readings, you can just glance through the examples.